mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 ## The .maxadmin file

-MaxAdmin supports a mechanism to set defaults for all the command line switches via a file in the home directory of the user.
-If a file named .maxadmin exists it will be read and parameters set according to the lies in this files.
-The parameter that can be set is: socket.
-An example of a .maxadmin file that will alter the default password and user name arguments would be
+MaxAdmin supports a mechanism to set defaults for the command line switches via a file in the home directory of the user.
+If a file named `.maxadmin` exists, it will be read and parameters set according to the entries in that file.

+This mechanism can be used to provide defaults to the command line options.
+If a command line option is provided, it will still override the value in the `.maxadmin` file.

+The parameters than can be set are:
+   * `1.4`: _hostname_, _port_, _user_ and _passwd_
+   * `2.0.0` and `2.0.1`: _socket_
+   * `2.0.2` onwards: _socket_, _hostname_, _port_, _user_ and _passwd_ (and as synonym _password_)

+An example of a `.maxadmin` file that will alter the default socket path is:

     socket=/somepath/maxadmin.socket

-This mechanism can be used to provide a means of passwords entry into maxadmin or to override any of the command line option defaults.
-If a command line option is given that will still override the value in the .maxadmin file.
+Note that if in `2.0.2` or later, a value for _socket_ as well as any of the internet socket related options, such as _hostname_, is provided in `.maxadmin`, then _socket_ takes precedense.
+In that case, provide at least one internet socket related option on the command line to force MaxAdmin to use an internet socket and thus the internet socket related options from `.maxadmin`.

-The .maxadmin file may  be made read only to protect any passwords written to that file.
+The `.maxadmin` file may  be made read only to protect any passwords written to that file.

 <a name="help"></a>
 # Getting Help